Table of contents

 Some popular interfaces are the Driver interface, Statement interface, Connection interface, ResultSet interface, etc.

-Which classes are available in JDBC API?
+Which classes are available in the JDBC API?

 What is the importance of JDBC DriverManager?